opengauss-mirror/docs/content/en/docs/Developerguide/primary-server.md

 This parameter is an INTERNAL parameter.
 Its default value is  **off**  and cannot be modified.

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
->This parameter is an INTERNAL parameter and cannot be modified in normal service scenarios.
+>This parameter cannot be modified in normal service scenarios.
 That is, the WAL file and data page mixed replication mode is disabled.

 **Value range**: Boolean